RoanokeParkElms/call-to-action/index.md

 ## If we exceed our fundraising goal

-Because of the astonishing generosity of neighbors and friends, it looks like we will exceed the goal we initially set.
-Because the trees require inoculation every three years, all donations above our goal will be put into a dedicated account and applied to future treatments.
+Because of the astounding generosity of neighbors and friends, it looks like we will exceed the goal we had set.
+But the trees require inoculation every three years, so all donations above our goal will be put into a dedicated account and applied to future treatments.

 ## Two ways to donate